-Hawaiians on volcano eruption watch as hundreds of earthquakes hit island
+Hawaii county issues evacuation order due to volcano activity

-(CNN)Hundreds of small earthquakes in Hawaii are shaking the eastern side of Big Island, prompting concerns that Kilauea Volcano could erupt.
+(CNN)Hundreds of earthquakes in Hawaii are shaking the eastern side of the Big Island, and authorities are concerned that the Kilauea Volcano could erupt.

+The US Geological Survey revised the magnitude of the most severe quake to a 5, from the 4.6 reported earlier.
+It hit at 10:30 a.m. local time on Thursday.
+Within half an hour, two more quakes came, registering at 2.5 and 2.7.
+There have been a total of six smaller earthquakes since the biggest one, the agency said.

+County spokeswoman Janet Snyder said authorities have issued a mandatory evacuation order for a portion of Leilani Estates, a subdivision in the Puna District on Hawaii Island.

+The frequency of the minor earthquakes decreased Thursday compared to the preceding days, the Hawaii County Civil Defense Agency said in a statement.

+However, the Hawaiian Volcano Observatory has indicated that a volcanic eruption was "possible but not imminent," the agency said.

-Residents in the area should prepare and review emergency plans in case of evacuation, warned the Hawaii County Civil Defense Agency on Wednesday.
+Residents in the area should prepare and review emergency plans in case of evacuation, the civil defense agency warned on Wednesday.

-Officials are keeping watch on Kilauea Volcano, which is one of the world's most active volcanos.
+Officials are keeping watch on Kilauea, which is one of the world's most active volcanoes.

 It's located in the Hawaii Volcanoes National Park, which has since closed off nearly 15,700 acres due to "the possibility of a new eruption and unstable geologic activity."
 But most of the park remains open, according to its statement.